BenjosBourge/RoboticArmsCDF/README.md

     """Set the weights and biases of the solver from a 1D array."""
 ```

-so the displayer can call them to render the results.
+so the environment can call them to use the solvers.

-### Scara Solvers

-The Scara solvers are a specific type of solver that are made to solve kineamtics problem for the scara arm.

 ---

-## Environment

-Environments are used to test solvers.
-They can be a way to display simple results or to resolve a visual problem.

-Available environment include:

-- `NeuralScreen`: a screen that shows the results of a solver.
-Can be set to show as SDF.
-- `Scara`: a environment to test Scara robots and algorithms to move it.